1Solon/obsidian/College/Research Design/Research Design Lecture 2.md

 * [[Thesis Introduction]]
 * [[What is a Literature Review]] (Same as Scientific Research and Literature)
 * [[Literature Survey]] (again, same)
+* "It is important to determine a list of words which relate to the same concept"
+*